 The more aware everyone is of how things are, the better will the world live together.
 Let’s all start learning about each other!

 Read more: How Accessible Are Major Chicago Airports?

 Where Can I Get a Wheelchair near Me?

 If you or someone close to you needs medical transportation services near me, AC Medtran is here to help.
-AC Medtran is a medical transportation company that has been providing Medicaid to the disabled for over a decade.
+AC Medtran is a medical transportation company that has been providing non emergency medical transportation as well as wheelchair transportation in Chicago to the disabled for over a decade.
 Choose AC Med and you can opt for doctors visits, airport transportation for individuals with special needs, elderly transportation, trained services for patients with special needs, elderly transportation, various social outings, and more.

 Whether you need wheelchair transportation, dialysis transportation, adult day services transportation, or any other type of non emergency medical transportation Illinois, AC is there.
 Give us a call at 630.568.3850 or contact us through the contact form on the website.